 Depending on how the surgery is performed, you’ll be in the hospital anywhere from two days to several days.
 Most people go back to work between a couple of weeks and six weeks following their operation, depending on the method of surgery, the type of employment they have, and how well the recovery is going.
 Some people bounce back quickly while others find their bodies need more time to heal.

 After surgery, you may need to change how you eat.
 Your diet may consist mostly of soft foods until your body recovers.
 You may find that food needs to be chewed more thoroughly and that you need to eat more slowly in order to give food enough time to move down the esophagus.

-While surgery can be successful for some in resolving acid reflux, for others the solution is only temporary or creates other unpleasant symptoms.
-That’s why it’s important to give lifestyle changes a fair chance.
-Many people have found relief simply by sleeping on an incline.
+While surgery can be successful for some in resolving acid reflux, for others, the solution is only temporary or creates other unpleasant symptoms.
+That’s why it’s essential to give lifestyle changes a fair chance.
+Many people have found relief simply by sleeping on an incline15.
 In fact, of all the possible lifestyle changes, this is one of two that’s supported by clinical data (the other being weight loss).

 But don’t just take it from us – sometimes it helps to listen to others who are going through a similar experience.
 We are fortunate to have heard from acid reflux/GERD sufferers who have used our incline system and have had real results.
 Here are a few of their stories:

 - “Even when I was taking Ranitidine every day, I was still getting lots of reflux.
 After using MedCline for three nights, my reflux just went away and hasn’t come back.”
 Bill C. Age 66, California, Throat Cancer Survivor

 - “I have not felt this good in ages.
 MedCline is magic!”
 Kelt M. Age 44, Michigan